CodeDocsJECRC/JECRC-Pay/README.md

 # JECRC-Pay
 JECRC Payment App
-This App includes the jecrc events notifications and the payments portal.
+This App includes jecrc events notifications and the payments portal.